Fanthoni/metroOne_webapp/README.md

     /write.js                # write a new store information to the datbase

 ├── styles                   # Folder for styles
-    /header.css              # Stylesheet for common navigation bar /navbar.css              # Stylesheet for common header
+    /favorite.css            # Stylesheet for favorite store page /header.css              # Stylesheet for common navigation bar /landing.css             # Stylesheet for the landing page /navbar.css              # Stylesheet for common header
     /reservation.css         # Stylesheet for reservation.html
+    /searchbar.css           # Stylesheet for the common searchbar /settings.css            # stylesheet for settings.css
+    /sign-up.css             # Stylesheet for the sign-up page /store-list.css          # Stylesheet for store-list.html
+    /store-page.css          # Stylesheet for store.html

 Firebase hosting files:
 ├── .firebaserc...